 The analysis was based on semi-structured narrative interviews.
-The main aim of the analyses was to gain deeper insight into the succession process and to understand the companyand family-level micro-mechanisms shaping ownership and management transfer specialities in relation of the intra-family succession.
+The main aim of the analyses was to gain deeper insight into the succession process and to understand the company-and family-level micro-mechanisms shaping ownership and management transfer specialities in relation of the intra-family succession.
 Since FB management and especially succession processes vary in the different sociocultural and legal-economic environments, the research was composed with the aim to reflect to these differences.

 The average interview lasted for 75 minutes.
 After the completion of the narrative inquiries, the interviews are transcribed (in more than 1.000.000 characters) and structured using content analysis.
 The analysis of the data provides a useful way to structure the text (Weber, 1990) and to capture terms related to a successors' identities for further, qualitative research step that aim at creating description of intra-family successors' readiness and commitment.
 The texts were read several times and reorganised, by using codes and themes to restructure the valuable amount of data.
 Coding structure was guided by respectful considerations from the rich literature of family firm succession and the emerging field/paradigm of Social Emotional Wealth in family firms.
-However the data.
+However the openness and flexibility were maintained to find new perceptions and contexts in the data.
 Concerning triangulation, besides dyadic interviewing with different generations at the same firm, observation and document analysis were used to raise the reliability of data.